JuliaAI/Imbalance.jl/paper.md

 ## Interface Support
 - Should support both matrix and table inputs
-- Target variable may or may not be given separately
+- Target variable may or may not be given as a separate column
 - Should expose a pure functional implementation, but also support popular Julia machine learning interfaces.
 - Should be possible to wrap an arbitrary number of resampler models with an MLJ model to behave as a unified model using MLJBalancing